Article · Mar 20, 2026

 How a Postgres constraint rename silently broke production via PostgREST

 A new constraint shipped on a Tuesday afternoon.
 The migration renamed user_roles_user_id_role_key to user_roles_user_id_key, dropping the role column from the uniqueness check because role had become a single-value field per user.
 Migration ran clean.
 Tests passed.
-The build pipeline was green.
+Build pipeline was green.

 On Thursday, an admin tried to invite a freelancer.
 The edge function returned a 400.
 The error message was clear enough: “there is no unique or exclusion constraint matching the ON CONFLICT specification.”
-The fix was one line in the function.
+The fix was one line.
 The diagnostic took an hour because everything else looked fine.

 What PostgREST does with the onConflict string